wasmCloud/wasmCloud/README.md

 # capability-providers

-This repo contains first-party native capability providers for waSCC, and the tools to build and develop them.
+This repo contains first-party native capability providers for wasmCloud, and the tools to build and develop them.

 ### Supported platforms